manusa/electronim/README.md

 Combine all your IM applications (or whatever you want) in a single browser (Electron) window.

 ## Quickstart

+Detailed guides for installation can be followed in our comprehensive [setup guide](docs/Setup.md).

 Download the latest binary version for your platform:
 [releases](https://github.com/manusa/electronim/releases/latest)